For example, a research group might design a study to determine if heavy drinkers die at a younger age.

 They proceed to design a study, and set about gathering data.
 Their results, and a battery of statistical tests, indeed show that people who drink excessively are likely to die younger.

 For example, it is quite possible that the heaviest drinkers hailed from a different background or social group.
+This group might be, for unrelated reasons, shorter lived than other groups.
 Heavy drinkers may be more likely to smoke, or eat junk food, all of which could be factors in reducing longevity.
-A third variable may have adversely influenced the results.
+In any case, it is the fact they belong to this group that is responsible for their decreased longevity, and not heavy drinking.

 A well-planned experimental design, and constant checks, will filter out the worst confounding variables.